jbwyatt4/railsbluebook2014/README.md

 # Sources for Deploy Rails BlueBook

-## Updates
+## Notice

-Hello!

-The rvm code is currently broken due to a change in how gem binaries are handled.
-I am working to fix this.
-However, this is the second time that changes in RVM/rubygems has broken this script.
+The Ruby installation recipe in this book is locked at 1.9.3-p448 due to a change in how RVM handles Rubygems.
+This is the second time that changes in RVM/rubygems has broken this script.
 I'm looking into alternatives for the 2015 edition.
-If anyone manages to fix this, please send me a patch.
+If anyone manages to get newer versions working, feel free to send me a patch.

 ## Introduction